Newpark, The Commons, Co. Tipperary

 Photographs and information provided by M.Maher, August 09

 This 'old ' ball alley preceeded the one in The Commons village proper.
-It is understand that this alley was never built as an alley per se, but was adapted from the site of an old creamery.
+It is understood that this alley was never built as an alley per se, but was adapted from the site of an old creamery.
 It consisted only of the 2 walls that are still there today.
 It attracted large crowds of players during the 1920's, 30's ,'40's and '50's before being replaced by the newer building further down the village.
 Probably the best known player of this era was a guy called 'Boggan' Healy who was also widely known as a great wit, many of whose wittisms are fondly recalled locally even today 60 or so years after his death.

 A unique feature of this building was the square 'hole 'in the side wall (in central picture above) just beneath the protruding pipe.
 This was where the pennies were kept as wagers on the various games.